mallowtechdev/activejob-web/README.md

 ```
 In this route, you have to customize the method name `allow_admin_access?` if you are using a different name for the method.

-The edit jobs route uses a constraint file named `user_role_constraint.rb` for processing the lambda you define in the `allow_admin_access?` method as shown below
+The edit jobs route uses a constraint file named `user_role_constraint.rb` for processing the lambda you define in the `allow_admin_access?` method as shown below,
 ```ruby
 # app/constraints/user_role_constraint.rb